Denys Lasdun

-Sir Denys Louis Lasdun, CH, CBE, RA (8 September 1914, Kensington, London – 11 January 2001, Fulham, London) was an eminent English architect, the son of Nathan Lasdun (1879–1920) and Julie (née Abrahams; 1884–1963).
+Sir Denys Louis Lasdun, CH, CBE, RA (8 September 1914, Kensington, London – 11 January 2001, Fulham, London) was an eminent English architect.
 Probably his best known work is the Royal National Theatre, on London's South Bank of the Thames, which is a Grade II* listed building and one of the most notable examples of Brutalist design in the United Kingdom.

 Lasdun studied at the Architectural Association School of Architecture in London, and was a junior in the practice of Wells Coates.
 Like other Modernist architects, including Sir Basil Spence and Peter and Alison Smithson, Lasdun was much influenced by Le Corbusier and Ludwig Mies van der Rohe, but there was a gentler, more classical influence, too, from the likes of Nicholas Hawksmoor.
 Lasdun was elected a Royal Academician on 29 May 1991.

 Family

 Lasdun's grandfather, the Australia-based tobacconist Louis Abrahams (1852–1903), was an important patron of Frederick McCubbin, Arthur Streeton and other artists associated with the Heidelberg School art movement, also known as Australian Impressionism.
 His art collection was passed down to Lasdun.
-His mother Julie Lasdun was a pianist who accompanied the Hungarian violinist Adila Fachiri.
+Denys Lasdun was the son of Nathan Lasdun (1879–1920) and Julie (née Abrahams; 1884–1963); Julie Lasdun was a pianist who accompanied the Hungarian violinist Adila Fachiri.
 In 1930 she played in the first chamber performance of Constant Lambert's The Rio Grande, alongside Arthur Benjamin.
 The Royal College of Music commemorated her through the Julie Lasdun Prize.

 Lasdun married Susan Bendit in 1954 and there were two sons and a daughter.
 One is the author James Lasdun.